navoneel07/student-management-shell/README.md

 - Show all students
 - Sort by criteria and filter out specific students according to a criteria [implement a simple query language and it's tokenizer and parser -----> see S4]
 - Search for a specific student.
-- Modify student record, including approval of courses, posting of grades, calculating new GPA etc.
+- Modify student record
-- Approval of course system based on student's historical course data.
+- Show all students eligible for scholarship
 - Delete/transfer a student depending upon the situation: delete when drop-out and transfer when pass out from the current to alumni database.

 **S2.
 Alumni system**